-This would be an offence since the offer is given to gain a commercial and contractual advantage.
+This would be an offence since the offer is or can be viewed as being given to gain a commercial and contractual advantage.

-Example of receiving a bribe:
+Receiving a bribe:

 A supplier offers your nephew a job but makes it clear that in return you are expected to use your influence to ensure that DSV continues to do business with the supplier.